Learn how to make soap from scratch. This guide to cold process soap making for beginners will teach you everything you need to get started.

 Hit up garage sales and thrift stores.
 These places are pure gold for inexpensive soap making supplies.
 I got my first stick blender at a thrift shop for $3.
 I can’t remember what I paid for my first soap pot, but I do know that I bought at a garage sale for less than $5.
 You can also find silicone baking trays, spoons, and spatulas.

 Shop your local dollar store.
 All these years later, and I still get most of my soap making incidental tools at the dollar store.
 My local store always stocks #5 plastic pitchers, plastic measuring cups, silicone spatulas and spoons, EYE PROTECTIVE GOGGLES (Yes!
 Wrap-around type and everything!), skewers for doing swirl techniques, and tiny bowls perfect for measuring out fragrance or essential oils, colorant, and herbs.

 You can nearly get all the supplies you need here, besides the pot, scale, and and stick blender.
 How’s that for one-stop shopping?

-As was mentioned before, saponification is the chemical process of turning liquid, lye, and oils into soap.
+Remember, the chemical process of turning liquid, lye, and oils into soap is called saponification.